-- SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.
-Students will attempt 10 questions.
-Each question will carry one mark; the total weightage being 10 marks. - SectionB: It will consist of essay type/numerical questions up to five pages in length.
-Fourquestionsnumbering2,3,4and5willbesetbytheexaminerfromPart-Iofthesyllabus.
-Thecandidateswillberequiredtoattemptanytwoquestions.Eachquestionwillcarry10mar ks.
-The total weightage ofthissection shall be 20 marks. - SectionC: Itwillconsistofessaytype/numericalquestionswithanswertoeachquestionupto Fivepagesin length.Fourquestionsnumbering6,7,8and9willbesetbytheexaminerfrom Part-II of the syllabus.
-The Candidateswill be required to attempt any twoquestions.
+SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.Students will attempt 10 questions.
+Each question will carry one mark; the total weightage being 10 marks.

+SectionB: It will consist of essay type/numerical questions up to five pages in length.
+Four questions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
+The candidates will be required to attempt any two questions.
 Each question will carry10 marks.
-The total weightage of the section shall be 20 marks.
+The total weightage of this section shall be 20 marks.